butfirstchai.com

 • 💬 Comments

-• mixed veggies: I have used carrots, green peas or green beans, cauliflower florets etc. Feel free to mix and match your veggies based on what's in your fridge.
-Bell peppers, peas, corn, or even spinach can be great additions or substitutions.
+• Mixed veggies: I mostly use carrots and green peas.
+Feel free to mix and match your veggies based on what's in your fridge.
+Bell peppers, peas, and corn can be great additions.
+Keep them small, so they cook in time with everything else.

 See recipe card for quantities.